xhyrom/discord-datamining/data/articles/normal/articles/13091096725527/content.md

     <li><a href="#h_01GWHZVRDT9K9FJA8EPS16GCM9" target="_self">Frequently Asked Questions</a></li>
 </ul>
 <h1 id="h_01GWHZTVQF14XB4MWF9JRS0QMT">What are Voice Messages?</h1>
 <p>Voice Messages give you the ability to send an audio recording directly to your friends.
-For now, you can only send Voice Messages through a direct message, group direct message, or in a server with fewer than 200 members.
-These can be listened to on any device where you can access Discord, but can only be sent through the mobile app. </p>
+For now, you can only send Voice Messages through a direct message, group direct message, or in a server with Voice Messages enabled.
+These can be listened to on any device where you can access Discord, but can only be sent through the mobile app.</p>
 <h1 id="h_01GWHZV65X6WFR736EB5123ZKY">How do I use Voice Messages?</h1>
 <h2 id="h_01GWHZVAH98HXS8E7W2KAFTV0A">Sending Voice Messages</h2>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/13525679023255" alt="voice_messages_example.png" width="392" height="849"></p>